-It is mainly operated on by Asians and everyone who visits the farm is given a knife which they use when it comes to harvesting the pineapples and they also get to buy some fresh pineapples.
+It is mainly operated on by Asians.
+And everyone who visits the farm is given a knife which they use when it comes to harvesting the pineapples.
+They also get to buy some fresh pineapples.

-There are many food crops that are grown in the area and some of these include sweet potatoes, bananas, sugarcanes, Irish potatoes, arrowroots, cassava, and many more others.
-The food crops help in the provision of food to the owners of the farm and the local people living around the farm and the visitors also get to buy some of the fresh food crops from the farm.
+There are many food crops that are grown in the area.
+And some of these include sweet potatoes, bananas, sugarcanes, Irish potatoes, arrowroots, cassava, and many more others.
+The food crops help in the provision of food to the owners of the farm.
+And the local people living around the farm.
+And the visitors also get to buy some of the fresh food crops from the farm.

-they get to learn how fishing is done, how the fish ponds are constructed, how the fish is cared for without losing them, and how the fishlings are chosen before they are put in the ponds.
+There is an increase in the demand for fish in the country.
+And that is why there is an increase in fish farms in the country.
+The fish farm has different species of fish that are reared.
+But the most common species is the Crayfish and the catfish.
+When tourists visit the area they get to learn how fishing is done.
+How the fish ponds are constructed, how the fish is cared for without losing them.
+And how the fishlings are chosen before they are put in the ponds.
 Below are some of the general unlisted farms that are used for Agritourism in Uganda.

 Most of the cattle farms in Uganda are found in the western part of the country.
-The cattle that is mostly used when it comes to Agritourism are the long-horned cattle also locally known as the Ankole cattle and these are reared for both meat and milk purposes.
+The cattle that is mostly used when it comes to Agritourism are the long-horned cattle.
+Also locally known as the Ankole cattle and these are reared for both meat and milk purposes.

-A visit to the coffee farms will have you get the general knowledge about coffee, how it is grown, the fertilizing part and you will also get to help when it comes to harvesting the ripe ones.
+A visit to the coffee farms will have you get the general knowledge about coffee, how it is grown, the fertilizing part.
+And you will also get to help when it comes to harvesting the ripe ones.

 Uganda has various tea estates that are found in the different parts of the country and these are now acting as tourist destinations.
 Tea in Uganda is mostly.
 These tea estates are now Agritourism farms and one gets to know how tea grows, how it looks like while still in the gardens, and how to harvest it when it is ready.
-Farm Tours

 The Tea farms are generating income businesses to the owners and the locals that work in them and they provide revenue to the government.